MeadCo/ScriptX.Print.Client/docs-src/readme.md

 is necessarily imperfect with some imperfections, in particular the support for asynchronous behaviour such as the ubiquitous WaitFortSpoolingComplete() API being impossible to emulate fully.
 Such imperfections are smoothed by use of the MeadCoScriptXJS library which provides a layer to hide the differences betweeen .Addon and .Services and so enable a single code base.

+Note that the [MeadCoScriptXJS](https://github.com/MeadCo/MeadCoScriptXJS) library does **not have to be used**.
+In its absense, meadco-scriptxfactory.js and its dependencies on the hierarchy implement a reasonable and usable emulation of &quot;factory.printing&quot; though functionality such as WaitForSpoolingComplete is not a compatible emulation.

 #### User Interface

 The library does not implement any UI - Printer or Print Settings dialogs.
-This enables decoupling from any UI dependencies that may be problematic - for example, to Bootstrap, or to nopt Bootstrap?
+This enables decoupling from any UI dependencies that may be problematic - for example, to Bootstrap, or to not Bootstrap?

 However, a few APIs do 'require' a UI, for example, prompted printing.